 Email Scan · EML Documentation

-Email (EML) analysis & threat inspection
+Email (EML) analysis &

 The mlab Email Scan provides a transparent, analyst-oriented inspection of raw email files (.eml) to help understand phishing attempts, spoofing techniques and mail delivery behavior.